Ekman/valheim-docker/README.md

 ### Updating the game files

-The game files will update when starting the container.
+The game files will update when the container starts.
 I recommend adding the following cron job to continuously restart the server:

 ```sh